Shoto-Todoroki-plusUltra/knee-tie/docs/SPECIFICATION.md

 ### 4.2 Deployment Modes

 1. **Self-hosted.** Anyone downloads the open-source server and runs their own instance for their community.
 Full control, no dependency on the project.
 2. **Centralized fallback (project-operated).** For communities/founders who cannot self-host.
 Free tier with defined storage/post/member limits; paid tier via Monero (chosen specifically to keep payment itself from creating an identity-linkage the rest of the system avoids).
-See §9 for status (not yet built — Phase 2+).
-3. **~~Peer-to-peer~~ — deferred.** Considered and explicitly rejected for the current scope.
-See §1.
+Yet to come.

 ### 4.3 What the Server Can and Cannot Do